Actaea racemosa: Herbalism

+Cancer

+Black cohosh does not prevent or treat cancer.
+Some people attempt to manage the side effects of breast cancer treatments using black cohosh supplements, but there is no good evidence this has any benefit.

 Safety concerns

+There is a lack of long term safety information for black cohosh.

 The Herbal Medicinal Product Committee (HMPC) at the European Medicines Agency (EMA) has summarized the adverse drug reactions of herbal medicines made from cimicifuga with mentioning allergic skin reactions (urticaria, itching, exanthema), facial oedema and peripheral oedema, and gastrointestinal symptoms (i.e. dyspeptic disorders, diarrhoea).

-Studies on the long-term safety of using herbal medicines made from black cohosh are available.
-They do not show harmful effects on breast tissue, endometrium, or breast cancer survivors.
+Black cohosh does not show harmful effects on endometrium or breast cancer survivors.
 In contrast, such studies have not been published for dietary supplements made from black cohosh.
 Most black cohosh materials are harvested from the wild.
 Lack of proper authentication and adulteration of commercial preparations by other plant species are risk factors in dietary supplements and a critical matter of quality control in herbal medicinal products holding a marketing authorization.
 Very high doses of black cohosh may cause nausea, dizziness, visual effects, a lower heart rate, and increased perspiration.